-The solution is to add as many catabolic and thermogenic foods to our daily diets as we can possibly stomach.
+The solution to weight loss is to add as many catabolic and thermogenic foods to our daily diets as we can possibly stomach.
 We need to avoid fast food as much as possible, but only the fattening kind.
 By the way, it’s not the burger that makes you fat, it’s the fries.

 Previous and Next Articles (if any):